equinor/radix-platform/public-site/site/guides/deploy-only/index.md

 > Radix **only** recognise `radixconfig.yaml` from the **master branch**.
 If the file is changed in other branches, those changes will be ignored.

-The major difference between a deploy-only `radixconfig.yaml` and a regular Radix application `radixconfig.yaml`, is the lack of components `src` property, as there is nothing to build on Radix.
-Rather it uses a `image` property, alongside a separate `imageTagName` property per environment, as shown below:
+The major difference between a deploy-only `radixconfig.yaml` and a regular Radix application `radixconfig.yaml`, is the lack of components' `src` property, as there is nothing to build on Radix.
+Rather it uses an `image` property, alongside a separate `imageTagName` property per environment, as shown below:

 ```yaml
 apiVersion: radix.equinor.com/v1